 What if I want to be a chemist, I like chemistry, or my program requires more advanced chemistry?

 Students who do not qualify for CHEM 1050 can first do CHEM 1010, then take CHEM 1050 and CHEM 1051.

 For labs, you will require a lab coat and lab glasses that are available at the MUN bookstore.
-The textbook used for our first year courses is "Chemistry: A Molecular Approach" 1st CE with Mastering Chemistry by Tro, Fridgen, and Shaw.
+The textbook used for our first year courses is "Chemistry: A Molecular Approach" 2nd CE with Mastering Chemistry by Tro, Fridgen, and Shaw.
 If you are planning to purchase a used textbook, it is not recommended that you do so before hearing from your instructor.
-If you purchase a used book, it may actually be more expensive than purchasing a textbook package from the bookstore because the package includes other materials such as Mastering Chemistry (online assignments) which is required for 1st year courses and Learning Catalytics, which allows you to use a cell phone, tablet, or laptop to participate in lectures or tutorials-a personal response system or clicker.
+If you purchase a used book, it may actually be more expensive than purchasing a textbook package from the bookstore because the package includes other materials such as Mastering Chemistry (online assignments) which is required for 1st year courses and Learning Catalytics, which allows you to use a cell phone, tablet, laptop or a personal response clicker to participate in lectures or tutorials.

-Instructions for setting up your wireless device and connecting to MUN's wireless network are available at: https://www.mun.ca/cc/services/network/wireless/3stepwirelessconnection.php
+Instructions for setting up your wireless device and connecting to MUN's wireless network are available here.

 Other requirements and first year guides

 More information about admissions can be found at the Memorial University Admissions webpage.
 The Advising Centre page also has a useful Guide to First Year.
 Another guide to first year with information catered towards Science students is also available through the Faculty of Science webpage.

 We have created an Undergraduate Handbook that provides more specific details on undergraduate studies in Chemistry at Memorial University.